-Directors may elect to receive their retainer and meeting fees in shares of our common stock or to defer them into an interest-bearing account, phantom investment funds or phantom shares of our common stock.
+Directors who are not employees of Sempra Energy received annual retainers as set forth in the table above.
+Directors may elect to receive their retainer in cash, in shares of our common stock, or to defer it into an interest-bearing account, phantom investment funds or phantom shares of our common stock.